A

 cingulum belt or cord worn at the waist

-worn on the head
+worn on the head.

-circular cloak a cloak, circular in shape
+circular cloak A cloak, circular in shape

 cloak Anglo-Saxon onwards.
-Loose outer garment of varying length
+Loose outer garment of varying

 cloche end of 13th century travelling cloak

-Known as pattens and followed the shape of the fashionable shoe.
+the dirt.
+Also known as pattens and followed the shape

 cloke-tunic

 clot, clout-shoen 15th century man's shoe.
-Heavy, shod with thin
+Heavy,

-iron plates for labourers.
+shod with thin iron plates for labourers.

 clouts - a type of cloak